Lordworms/Lordworms/README.md

-- 👋 Hi, I’m Yanxin Xiang
+- 👋 Hi, I’m Yanxin Xiang.
-- 👀 I’m interested in low level systems such as compiler and database
+- 👀 I’m interested in low level systems such as compiler and database.
-- 🌱 I’m currently a graduate student in Northwestern University
+- 🌱 I’m currently a graduate student in Northwestern University.
-- 💞️ I’m looking for a 2023 summer internship
+- 💞️ I’m looking for a 2023 summer internship.

 <!---
 Lordworms/Lordworms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.